lmyslinski/blog/index.md

 ---
-title: "Welcome to my blog"
+title: "@lmyslinski's Tech Blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+A place where I write about IT, web3 and entrepreneurship